 If you have diabetes, take drugs for epilepsy, or have had a previous pregnancy affected by a neural tube defect, you need to take a higher dose of folic acid - see your GP for further advice.

 Vitamin D helps you and your baby develop strong bones and teeth.
 Not getting enough vitamin D can affect your energy levels and your mood.
 You get some from diet and being in the sunlight but it is difficult to get enough.

 - Take 10 micrograms of vitamin D daily during pregnancy.
 It is advised that most people in the UK continue to take a supplement - *click here* to read more..

-Some people decide to take a pregnancy multi- vitamin.
-Talk to your local pharmacist for advice on a suitable one.
+You may choose to take a pregnancy multi-vitamin.
+If you do please talk to your local pharmacist for advice on suitable ones before you begin.
 You may be eligible for free ‘Healthy Start Vitamins’ - *click here* to find out more.

 What is Healthy Start?

 Healthy Start is a national scheme to improve health.
 You could qualify if you're on low income or benefits and are at least 10 weeks pregnant or have a child under the age of four.
 You also qualify if you're pregnant and under 18.